mixxxdj/manual/source/chapters/appendix.rst

                         receives as well as script functions it loads.
 ----------------------  -------------------------------------------------
 --developer             Enable developer-mode.
 Includes extra logs, stats
-                        on performance, a Developer tools menu and extra developer skins.
-Also provides useful information
+                        on performance and the Developer tools menu as well as tooltips and logs useful for skin developers.
-                        for skin writers in widget tooltips and logs.
 ----------------------  -------------------------------------------------
 --safeMode              Disable risky things at start up.
 This should
                         help troubleshoot startup crashes.